SantoriniDave.com – Updated March 3, 2014

 - Condor Air – Flights from Dussledorf, Hamburg, Bonn/Cologne, Frankfurt, and Munich.

 - Jetairfly – Flights from Brussels to Santorini.
 Also flights from Brussels to Chania, Heraklion, Rhodes, Kos, Samos, and Mykonos.

 - Edelweiss Air – Flights from Zurich to Santorini.
 Flights from Zurich to Mykonos.
 And flights from Zurich and Geneva to Heraklion, Crete.

 - Air Baltic – Flights to Athens and Santorini from Riga and other European capitals (though as of spring 2013 not showing many flights).

 - AtlasJet – No direct flights to Santorini but does have flights from Istanbul to Mykonos making it the most direct way from Turkey to Santorini.

 - Olympic Air – 4 to 6 flights a day from Athens to Santorini.

 - Aegean Airlines – 3 flights per day from Athens to Santorini.
-1 flight per day from Thessaloniki to Santorini for June 26 to September 13, 2013.
+1 flight per day from Thessaloniki to Santorini for late June to early September.

-- Astra Airlines – In summers past has run flights from Thessaloniki to Santorini but as of Spring 2013 nothing planned.
-They were, however, advertising flights on May 3 and May 6 from Thessaloniki to Mykonos and Santorini.
+- Astra Airlines – In summers past has run flights from Thessaloniki to Santorini but as of Spring 2014 nothing planned.

 - AirSeaLines has ceased operations so if you read they have flights from Santorini to Athens, Crete, and Rhodes this is no longer the case.